-Visualization techniques can help you define and shape your future accomplishments through visualization and imagining positive images.
-You can attract positive outcomes by visualizing them.
+Visualization techniques can help you define and shape your future accomplishments through visualizing and imagining positive images.
+You can attract positive outcomes by experiencing them in your mind first.
 Your subconscious mind cannot distinguish between what your mind sees (a mental image) and what your eyes see (your current reality).
 Your self-concept is only limited by what you think you can do.
 Visualize whatever you want to achieve in vivid detail.

 When you use visualization techniques and methods properly, you can clearly see in your mind's eye the positive image in great detail.
 You imagine yourself running strong and fast and feeling great as you do it.
 Visualizations affect your nervous system by using the same muscle patterns as if you were actually performing the activity.
 Your brain interprets the movements as real allowing your subconscious to believe you are performing these actions with ease and without fatigue or stress.

-Visualize your goal with great detail using as many of your senses as you can.
+Visualize your goal in great detail using as many of your senses as possible.
 Practice as many times as you can throughout the day.
 It can be particularly helpful to do when you are going to bed as it will stay with your subconscious throughout the night.

 Add as much detail as you can to the positive image and get your senses flowing.
 What are you feeling?
 Imagine all the muscles in your body as they move continuously with ease in perfect form.
 What do you see and hear?
 Can you detect any smells?
-The more vivid your image, the more effective it will be for you.
-You can also write down the details of your positive image to help you envision your experience over and over.
+The more vivid your image, the more effective it will be.
+Write down the details of your positive image to increase its effectiveness and help you envision your experience over and over.

 You can use visualization techniques to help you overcome any difficulties you are experiencing with running.
 If you think your form needs to improve, imagine running with a beautiful, strong and efficient posture.
 If you find hills difficult, visualize that you are running up hills easily and you conquer each one as they appear.
 They are no longer a problem for you.

 Visualization techniques can help you feel more confident as you have already accomplished your goal in your mind.
-You will be less likely to have negative thoughts while running and if they do arise, you can use your positive image to overcome them.
+You will be less likely to have negative thoughts while running and if they do arise, you can bring to mind positive images and overcome them.

 A very effective way of teaching the body how to do something is to do it first in your mind in great detail.
 Through the memory of the experience, the body learns how to physically output what it has experienced in the memory.